Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 What to wear in Scotland in spring

 A lightweight insulated jacket with a water-resistant finish would be perfect for a typical Scotland spring.
-This windproof and waterproof jacket is another good option.
+I run on the cold side and love this Canada Goose wind-resistant/water-repellant down jacket.

 As is the norm with the UK, always have an umbrella on you.